 Scrabble has long been a classic, favorite word board game.
 The game was created in 1938 when renowned architect Alfred Mosher Butts was looking for a way to make ends meet.
 He designed Scrabble to utilize both chance and skill in a single game.

-Currently, Scrabble game is manufactured by Hasbro Gaming, one of the giants in the game manufacturing industry.
+Currently, Hasbro Gaming, one of the giants in the game manufacturing industry, manufactures the Scrabble game.
 The board comes with 100 wooden letters, four tile racks, and one drawstring letter bag where you draw your letters.

-The goal is to score the highest number of points when all the letters from the bag have been drawn and played.
-There are bonus points for utilizing scoring hotspots and using all your tiles in one single turn.
+The goal is to score the highest points when all the letters from the bag have been drawn and played.
+Bonus points are awarded for utilizing scoring hotspots and using all your tiles in one turn.

-We recommend Scrabble for older people because research shows that it significantly reduces the risk of Alzheimer’s and dementia.
+We recommend Scrabble for older people because research shows it significantly reduces the risk of Alzheimer’s and dementia.
 It’s never too late to battle the onset of these mental illnesses.
-Besides, it sure is a lot of fun to play board games with your grandparents!
+Besides, playing board games with your grandparents is a lot of fun!

 Pros